AiJared/Breast-Cancer-Detection/README.md

 Two techniques are used to solve the overfitting problem:

 1. Data Augmentation - generating more training examples from the existing data.

-Below is an example of an augmented image
+Below is an example of an augmented image;

 ![sample_augmented_images](https://user-images.githubusercontent.com/78556152/210743280-92a1b024-ad29-4bac-bc07-55125e243a92.png)